 If you are denied the right to vote, do not wait.
-Immediately call the Attorney General's office.
+Immediately call the Attorney General's office (Election day toll-free hotline is 1-866-868-3703).
 If you did not act on a possible violation on election day, please call the Attorney General's office to discuss filing a complaint after the fact: (603) 271-3658.

 Upcoming local and state general election dates are also posted here.
 Special elections are posted on our Calendar page.

 For information about candidate forums and debates, please see our separate Scheduled Candidate Forums page.

 Occasionally we post action alerts from the national League here as well.

 (This template for town websites was developed by the LWVNH after a thorough study of NH town websites.
 The League discovered that accurate and complete voter information was missing from or hard to find on many town sites.
 The League hopes towns will consider using this template to improve their websites and make voting information more accessible to their residents.)

 A webinar to explain the template and why these improvements are helpful for voters and officials was presented on March 26, 2014, noon to 1 pm, thanks to the hosts (the NH Municipal Assn).
 The webinar has been archived and is available for anyone to watch at this site

 For a Word document of this template, to allow webmasters easy cut and paste, please email LWV@kenliz.net with a request.

 In accordance with principles expressed in the LWVUS position Leagues can now advocate on the state and federal level for better laws, better enforcement of existing laws, increased awareness, and increased support for victims of trafficking.